-In this edition there are examples from the Action Plan that we drew from last year's Survey, to get specific, dead-lined improvements made for you based on your feedback.
+On page 5 you can see examples from the Action Plan that we drew from last year's Survey, to get specific, deadlined improvements made for you based on your feedback.
 So the Survey really does matter for life on your estates.
-An interview with one of your elected resident representatives shows how your reps help to oversee these cycles of improvement.
+On page 7 an interview with one of your elected resident representatives shows how your reps help to oversee these cycles of improvement.